 How to fix this

-The idea that one is too busy is generally an either/or situation.
-Either it is true that the individual’s life is so utterly crammed with things to do that it is nearly impossible to find 20 minutes to sit quietly or they don’t quite have the discipline to overcome their resistance to the work.
+The idea that you’re too busy is generally an either/or situation.
+Either it is true that your life is so utterly crammed with things to do that it is nearly impossible to find 20 minutes to sit quietly.
+Or you don’t quite have the discipline to overcome their resistance to the work.

 Meditation puts you face to face with all your thoughts.
-For most people, their minds are hyperactive much of the day.
-This has become a comfortable state even though it can feel draining.
-In order to alleviate this condition, one has to be willing to practice.
+Most people’s minds are hyperactive much of the day.
+This has become the usual state, even though it can feel draining.
+In order to alleviate this condition, you have to be willing to practice.

-Overcoming resistance to the work required can be accomplished by making a firm commitment.
-Tell yourself that you must meditate 4 times a week.
+Overcoming the urge to work can be accomplished by making a firm commitment.
+Tell yourself that you must meditate four times a week.
 Make the commitment and let others know you have done so.
 Being accountable for your own word is good, but when others know you have made the commitment, the motivation to succeed is greater.